-FAH 101 - Introduction to Art or an alternative Art History course with permission of the Coordinator of the Fine Arts Minor.

-- One course in Studio Art (FAS) at the 100 or 200 level. - Three additional courses in art history (FAH) at or above the 200 level.
+- FAH 101 Introduction to Art or an alternative Art History course with permission of the Coordinator of the Fine Arts Minor. - One course in Studio Art (FAS) at the 100 or 200 level. - Three additional courses in art history (FAH) at or above the 200 level.

-No more than one of these courses may be FAH 400 Independent Study, and no more than one of these courses may be FAH 492 Internship.
+No more than one of these courses may be FAH 400 or FAH 402 Independent Study, and no more than one of these courses may be FAH 492 Internship.